Sing (2016 American film)

-Sing is a 2016 American animated jukebox musical comedy film written and directed by Garth Jennings and produced by Universal Pictures and Illumination Entertainment.
-The film stars the voices of Matthew McConaughey, Reese Witherspoon, Seth MacFarlane, Scarlett Johansson, John C. Reilly, Taron Egerton, Tori Kelly, Jennifer Saunders, Jennifer Hudson, Peter Serafinowicz and Nick Kroll.
-Set in a world inhabited by anthropomorphic animals, the film focuses on a koala named Buster Moon, a struggling theater owner who stages a singing competition in an effort to prevent his theater from entering foreclosure, as well as how the competition interferes with the personal lives of its contestants.
+Sing is a 2016 American animated musical comedy film written and directed by Garth Jennings.
+Produced by Universal Pictures and Illumination Entertainment, the film stars the voices of Matthew McConaughey, Reese Witherspoon, Seth MacFarlane, Scarlett Johansson, Leslie Jones, John C. Reilly, Taron Egerton, and Tori Kelly.
+Set in a world inhabited by anthropomorphic animals, the film focuses on a koala named Buster Moon (McConaughey), a struggling theater owner who stages a singing competition in an effort to stop his theater from entering foreclosure, as well as how the competition interferes with the personal lives of its contestants.

 The film features more than 60 songs from famous artists, mostly performed diegetically.
 It also has an original song by Stevie Wonder and Ariana Grande called "Faith", which was nominated for a Golden Globe.
 Aside from these songs, Joby Talbot (Jennings’ frequent collaborator) composed the film's score.

-Sing first screened during the Toronto International Film Festival on September 11, 2016, followed by its premiere at the Microsoft Theater in Los Angeles on December 3.
-It was then theatrically released in the United States on December 21.
-It marked the first time Illumination released two films in the same year, following the release of The Secret Life of Pets six months earlier.
-It received mixed reviews and grossed $634 million worldwide on a $75 million budget.
-A sequel, Sing 2, was released on December 22, 2021.
+Sing was screened at the Toronto International Film Festival on September 11, 2016, followed by its premiere at the Microsoft Theater in Los Angeles on December 3.
+It was then theatrically released in the United States on December 21 by Universal.
+It received mostly positive reviews from critics and was a box-office success, grossing $634 million worldwide on a $75 million budget.
+A sequel, Sing 2, was released in 2021.